 Research Advisor

-Each resident is required to perform a scholarly activity during his or her training.
+Each resident is required to perform a scholarly activity during their training.
 Through the Goryeb Academic Pediatric Support committee (GAPS), each resident is linked with a faculty research mentor to help focus the resident’s interest and navigate the proper channels toward a successful research project.

 Peer Mentor Groups